Leadership in Education Award

 Radio Systems Corporation Chairman (and tnAchieves founder) Randy Boyd (second right) was honored with the Gordon Fee Leadership in Education Award in 2014 - joined here by former Roundtable Executive Director Charlie Howorth (left), Governor Bill Haslam (second left) and Award namesake Gordon G. Fee (right).

-Governor Phil Bredesen (center) receives the Leadership in Education Award in 2010 from Roundtable Executive Director Ellen Thornton (left) and former Roundtable Chairman Jim Powell (right).
+Governor Phil Bredesen (center) receives the Leadership in Education Award in 2010 from former Roundtable Executive Director Ellen Thornton (left) and former Roundtable Chairman Jim Powell (right).